Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Results

-However, the blockade of fast transient sodium channels is irrecoverable (Fig.~\ref{fig:fig5}D), as these channels are crucial for initiating spikes on a fast timescale.
-Once the blockade is applied, compensation cannot restore spikes because the action of sodium channels is non-degenerate and occurs on the fast timescale of the neuron.
-Similarly, achieving the appropriate intracellular calcium level becomes unattainable.
-A comparable outcome would result from the blockade of delayed rectified potassium channels, which are responsible for the downstroke of the spikes.
+In contrast, the blockade of fast transient sodium channels is irrecoverable (Fig~\ref{fig:fig5}D), as these channels are essential for spike initiation on a fast timescale.
+Once the blockade is applied, compensation cannot restore spiking because sodium channel function is non-degenerate and operates on a timescale that alternative channels cannot compensate for.
+Consequently, intracellular calcium levels also fail to reach their target values.
+A similar outcome would occur following the blockade of delayed rectifier potassium channels, which are responsible for the downstroke of spikes.

-\subsection{\textbf{Central pattern generator networks can be robustly modulated to orchestrate their rhythmic output}}
+\subsection{Central pattern generator networks can be robustly modulated to orchestrate their rhythmic output}

-The application of this tandem of controllers extends even to networks, particularly central pattern generators (CPGs).
-CPGs are self-organized neuronal circuits mainly composed of bursting neurons connected primarily through inhibitory connections, capable of generating rhythmic output without external input \citep{yuste2005cortex, guertin2009mammalian}.
-One extensively studied circuit is responsible for the pyloric and gastric mill rhythms in crustaceans, observed in the stomatogastric ganglion.
-This network exhibits two rhythms at different speeds: the fast pyloric rhythm and the slow gastric mill rhythm.
-These rhythmic outputs are vital for coordinating muscle contractions in the stomach for digestion, among other functions.
-A minimalist network model of such a bi-rhythmic circuit is investigated in Fig.~\ref{fig:fig6} \citep{gutierrez2013multiple, drion2019cellular}.
-It comprises two half-center oscillators operating at different speeds, connected via a central neuron.
-Half-center oscillators consist of two bursting neurons connected in mutual inhibition, enabling them to fire anti-phase bursts.
-In the network scheme, the purple and blue neurons constitute the fast half-center oscillator (representing the pyloric rhythm), while the green and yellow neurons form the slow half-center oscillator (representing the gastric mill rhythm).
-The red neuron serves as the central one, also in bursting mode.
-It has been demonstrated that the gastric mill rhythm requires a neuromodulatory input to be activated \citep{selverston2009neural}.
+The application of this tandem of controllers extends beyond single neurons to networks, particularly central pattern generators (CPGs).
+CPGs are self-organized neuronal circuits composed primarily of bursting neurons connected through inhibitory synapses, capable of generating rhythmic output without external input \cite{yuste2005cortex, guertin2009mammalian}.
+A well-studied example is the circuit responsible for the pyloric and gastric mill rhythms in crustaceans, located in the STG.
+This network produces two distinct rhythms: the fast pyloric rhythm and the neuromodulated slow gastric mill rhythm.
+These rhythmic outputs are essential for coordinating muscle contractions in the stomach for digestion, among other functions.
+A minimal network model of such a bi-rhythmic circuit is investigated in Fig~\ref{fig:fig6} \cite{gutierrez2013multiple, drion2019cellular}.
+It consists of two half-center oscillators operating at different speeds, connected via a central neuron.
+Half-center oscillators are formed by two bursting neurons connected through mutual inhibition, allowing them to fire anti-phase bursts.
+In this model, the purple and blue neurons constitute the fast half-center oscillator (representing the pyloric rhythm), while the green and yellow neurons form the neuromodulated slow half-center oscillator (representing the gastric mill rhythm).
+The red neuron acts as the central element, also in bursting mode.
+It has been shown that the gastric mill rhythm requires neuromodulatory input to be activated \cite{selverston2009neural}.